 NOTE: Standards for Accreditation XXI., Section 1.D.1.a. and D.3. apply to not-for-profit institutions only.
-The remaining paragraphs apply to both not-for-profit and proprietary institutions.
+The remaining provisions of Section 1.D. apply to both not-for-profit and proprietary institutions.

 1. Governing Board

 a.
 Structure